tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ## Fluent Interfaces (pure vs impure)

 Interfaces like the above in object-oriented languages are often called fluent interfaces.
 One thing to be careful about fluent interfaces in JavaScript is that the methods may or may not be pure.
-That is, the type system does not warn you whether the method mutates the object upon which it is invoked and simply returns this, or creates a new object, leaving the original object untouched.
+That is, the type system does not warn you whether the method mutates the object upon which it is invoked and simply returns `this`, or creates a new object, leaving the original object untouched.
 We can see,  however, that List.map as defined above, creates a new list and is pure.

 ### Exercise